If you are researching Essex grammar schools, the first thing to know is that Essex is wider than one neat shortlist.

 - Most useful when

-- Your daily routine is genuinely Chelmsford-based and you want a tighter local comparison
+- Your daily routine is Chelmsford-based and you want a tighter local comparison

 - Check first